How to Ethically Grow Your Business During the Pandemic

 This will naturally be easier for some businesses than others.
 If you run a software company or e-commerce firm, you probably carried out the bulk of your operations online anyway.
 But if you were previously a primarily face-to-face business, it’s time to think about ways to move your business online.

-Moving operations online where possible helps to keep the cash flow coming in, without putting people at risk by physically reopening too soon.
-When investing in your digital marketing and SEO, you’ll need to undertake a balanced approach that reflects the depressed economic climate that we are facing.
+Moving operations online where possible helps to keep cash flowing in, without putting staff at risk by physically reopening too soon.
+When investing in your digital marketing and SEO, you’ll need to undertake a balanced approach that reflects the uncertain economic climate we are facing.
 When managing an SEO campaign, identify an opportunity, test the conversion rate, and scale.

 Be mindful in how you communicate